 To secure your child's spot at Asheville PEAK Academy for the next year, you must officially re-enroll them each year.
-Towards the end of February and after an intent to return form has been submitted, re-enrollment forms will be sent home.
-Students whose forms for re-enrollment are received after the deadline will be added to the waiting list and admitted on a space-available basis.
+Towards the end of February, and after an Intent to Return form has been submitted, a Re-Enrollment Form will be sent home. scholars whose forms for re-enrollment are received after the deadline will be added to the waiting list and admitted on a space-available basis.